 To learn more about your pathology report for ulcerative colitis, read our article about chronic colitis.

 If your doctor suspects ulcerative colitis based on your symptoms, they will perform a colonoscopy.
 A colonoscopy is a procedure where a small camera is used to see the inside of your colon.
 To determine whether inflammation is present, they will take tissue samples, called biopsies.
-Because ulcerative colitis can affect one part of the colon but not another, they will likely take multiple biopsies from the entire length of the colon.
+Because this disease can affect one part of the colon but not another, they will likely take multiple biopsies from the entire length of the colon.

 When examined under the microscope, the changes seen in this disease can look very similar to another type of IBD called Crohn’s disease.
 For this reason, pathologists use the term chronic colitis to describe the features seen in both types of IBD.

 Your doctors will use the information in your pathology report along with other information they have collected (e.g. what they saw during the colonoscopy and other symptoms you have reported) before making the final diagnosis.